zenika-open-source/promote-open-source-project/README.md

 <summary>💅 Make your README pretty</summary>
 <p>

-> README is the first thing your vistors will see.
+> README is the first thing your visitors will see.
 Make it simple, pretty and easy to read.
 [Here is a list of beautiful READMEs](https://github.com/matiassingers/awesome-readme).

 </p>
 </details>